 - TURQ carbon construction sheds weight without sacrificing strength

 - Designed to pair with a 150mm travel, 44mm offset fork

-- Frame and Switch Infinity link are backed by a lifetime warranty for good measure
+- Frame is built to last and backed by a lifetime warranty for good measure